ishandutta2007/free-api/README.md

  - Place input prompt (can be called online) : The user can use this service to match the place where the user enters keywords —— <a href = "https://www.free-api.com/doc/277">Interface address </a>

- - Geocoding service (can be called online) : Users can use this function to Structured Address (Province / City /—— <a href = "https: // www.free-api.com/doc/278">Interface address </a>
+ - Geocoding service (can be called online) : Users can use this function to Structured Address (Province / City /—— <a href = "https://www.free-api.com/doc/278">Interface address </a>

  - Global Inverse Geocoding (can be called online) : Users can use this function to resolve position coordinates into Corresponding —— <a href="https://www.free-api.com/doc/279"> Interface address </a>